BitMind-AI/bitmind-subnet/docs/Validating.md

 python bitmind/download_data.py
 ```

 - For **validators**, we recommend you do this prior to registering and running your validator.
-The download can take up to a few hours.
 Please note the minimum storage requirements specified in `min_compute.yml`.

 - For **miners**, this is only necessary when training a new model.
 Deployed miner instances do not need access to these datasets.